 Guests who are travelling from Sydney will have access to the Qantas International Business Lounge, whilst those in Canberra will have access to the Qantas Domestic Business Lounge before immigration.

 If you are flying from or connecting in Doha, Qatar Airways have their own amazing Al Mourjan Business Lounge that you will get to experience.
+The airline is set to open an improved Business Class lounge in 2020.

 Our other Qatar Airways overviews